What Are the Best Books to Learn Portuguese? Try These 14 on for Size!

 At the end of each unit, you have a series of exercises to practice what you have learned and a vocabulary list with the main words to learn.
 I recommend creating flashcards with them so that you never forget them.

-If you are officially moving to Europe or want to spend some quality time in Portugal, this rather unknown Portuguese grammar book is your best option.
+If you are officially moving to Europe or want to spend some quality time in Portugal, put this rather unknown Portuguese grammar book on your radar.

 Perfect for levels A1 to B1 of the Common European Framework of Reference for Languages (or CEFRL for short), this book is great if you plan on staying in Europe because it contains material that is included in the official language exams in Europe (yes, those exams that allow you to work around there and even get a second nationality).

-The book is very communication-oriented, opting for relevant topics that show everyday situations you are likely to encounter instead of just regurgitating grammar concepts without end.
+The book is very communication-oriented, as it opts for relevant topics that show everyday situations you are likely to encounter instead of regurgitating grammar concepts.
 The topics introduce the grammar and vocabulary needed for the unit, and the exercises you will find along the way ensure you have understood everything before starting a new topic.

 Are you learning Brazilian Portuguese?
 Do you want to have it all, and I really mean all, in one single package?